gogins/csound-extended/README.md

 To make clean, execute `bash clean-linux.sh`.

-To install, change to build-linux and execute `sudo make install`.
+To install, change to build-linux and execute `sudo install ./csound-extended-dev-1.3.1-Linux.deb --reinstall`.

-Add /usr/local/csound to your /etc/ld.so.conf file and run `sudo ldconfig`.

-### Building for Android

 Please note, some NDK dependencies are built in their own subdirectories, and some are built in OTHER subdirectories with their own makefiles that